 To hear about the experiences of journalists who came out on the job when most journalists working in mainstream media were still closeted, have a listen to our episode featuring the late CNN anchor Tom Cassidy.
 We also recommend a terrific audio documentary about the late New York Times journalist Jeffrey Schmalz called “Dying Words: The AIDS Reporting of Jeff Schmalz and How It Transformed the New York Times.”

 National Coming Out Day was launched on October 11, 1988.
 It was co-founded by Jean O’Leary and Robert Eichberg to mark the anniversary of the 1987 March on Washington for Lesbian and Gay Rights.
 Learn a bit more about National Coming Out Day’s history here.
-And have a listen to Making Gay History’s episodes featuring Jean O’Leary: Part One and Part Two.
+And have a listen to Making Gay History’s two episodes featuring Jean O’Leary here and here.
 At the time Jean co-founded National Coming Out Day, she was executive director of the National Gay Rights Advocates (NGRA).
 The ONE Archives at the USC Libraries houses the NGRA collection.

 The Association of LGBTQ Journalists (NLGJA) was founded in 1990.
 You can read the the history of the organization here.
 In the late 1980s, Greg Brock and other San Francisco Bay Area gay journalists hosted gatherings that ultimately led to the founding of NLGJA.
 What follows is Greg’s recollection of those gatherings, conveyed in a December 11, 2017 email in response to a question from Eric Marcus regarding whether Greg was ever involved with NLGJA: